umrover/mrover-workspace/jetson/cv/cvtest/README.md

 ## Setup

 Images taken outside in the GBBL parking lot and labeled with center coordinates and depth data are contained in cv_test_images.
 Any additional images must be named in the format: imgnumber_xcoordinate_ycoordinate_depth_.jpg.

 ## Building and Executing

-Navigate to mrover-workspace and run ./jarvis build onboard/cv/cvtest to build the test.
-Then, run ./jarvis exec onboard_cv_cvtest to execute it
+Navigate to mrover-workspace and run ./jarvis build jetson/cv/cvtest to build the test.
+Then, run ./jarvis exec jetson_cv_cvtest to execute it

 ## Output